Callboard

 Do I need to memorize my monologue?

-You have a much better chance of getting into Theater 10 if you memorize your monologue.
+You have a better chance of getting into Theater 10 if you memorize your monologue.
 Memorization is required for Theater 109 and beyond.

 Any tips for selecting my monologue?